jrroosevelt/VS2PCG/Card clarifications M-Z.md

 ---

+This card has received errata in the [August 2021 Rules update](https://www.upperdeckblog.com/2021/08/vs-system-2pcg-rules-update-august-2021/) and now reads:

+> When you recruit Onslaught, each player reveals cards from the top of their deck until they reveal a character other than Onslaught.
+Remove those characters from the game and shuffle the remaining cards into those decks.
+Onslaught has the printed powers of the removed cards and base stats equal to their total printed ATK, total printed DEF, and total printed [Health].

+---

 **Joint Consciousness**
 Onslaught’s power occurs when you pay to recruit him, but before he appears.
 This way he will trigger any “appears” powers on cards he removed from the game.